Ralph-Lee/blog/overcast-first-thoughts-mini-review.md

 ### Other Benefits

 You can manage and play your podcast playlist on the [Overcast website](https://overcast.fm/podcasts) too.
 Here's where the account creation is important.
 Episodes retain their play position.
 The level of integration and details taken care of on v1 are impressive.
+It's unbelievably well polished, and sets a really high bar for ease of use.
+All the other podcast apps look instantly dated and fugly.

-I've uninstalled Downcast already after 5 mins of using Overcast.
-Sorry not sorry, Downcast.
-It was still stuck in the iOS 6 shiny textured look and feel, and is super-cluttered.
+I've uninstalled Downcast already after 5 mins of using Overcast. #SorryNotSorry, Downcast.
+Today your app is stuck in the iOS 6 shiny textured look and feel, and is super-cluttered.

 If you're already using an existing podcast app, Overcast can read OPML files from those apps.
 You won't have to spend 20 minutes doing the wasteful search/re-subscribing to podcast feeds in Overcast.
+No question the best experience I've had transitioning from an old to a new podcast app.

 ### Background on Overcast